Col-E/SimAnalyzer/README.md

         // Allow better type checking, default uses system classpath return super.createTypeChecker();
     }

+     @Override
+    protected ParameterFactory createParameterFactory() {
+        // Allow the interpreter to be fed literal values for the parameters of the analyzed method return super.createParameterFactory();
+    }
 };
 // Determine if we want to skip dead-code blocks analyzer.setSkipDeadCodeBlocks(true / false);